diogomonica/new.diogomonica.com/_posts/2015-12-29-from-double-f-to-double-a.markdown

 ## What about getting an A+ on SSL Labs?

 If you're ok with an A, use [cloudflare](https://cloudflare.com).
-If you really want that A+, you can follow [this post](https://sethvargo.com/getting-an-a-plus-on-qualys-ssl-labs-tester/).
+If you really want that A+, you can follow [this post](https://sethvargo.com/getting-an-a-plus-on-qualys-ssl-labs-tester/). **Edit**: @asaaki pointed out that you can also get an A+ on Cloudflare, as long as you have HSTS set to 180+ days.

 ## Conclusion